3 Steps to Stronger Passwords

 - Limiting the number of password attempts before a user is locked out.

 - Multi-factor authentication (MFA), which involves an addition to the username and password, typically when a system is accessed from a different device or location.
-You are likely familiar with receiving a text code that must be used to access an account from a different computer.
+You are likely familiar with receiving a text code or using an authenticator application on your phone to access an online account.

 With these criteria, simple passwords still cannot be used, and the recommended minimum number of characters is still eight for user-chosen passwords or six for randomly generated passwords or PINs.
 While the recommendation is not to impose composition rules, alphanumeric or special characters may still be used in an effort to create a memorable password that is not a dictionary word.
 Limiting the use of dictionary words definitely slows down password-cracking systems.